 Objective 2.
-Steps in a MeSH: Adding Drug Heading
+Steps in a MeSH Search: Adding the Drug Heading

 MeSH Search Step 4 –Looking up the actual MeSH